sanderstad/powershellbyexample/content/post/strings.md

 # Defining strings

-There are various ways you define a string in PpowerShell
+There are various ways you define a string in PowerShell

 ```powershell